-King John’s nine-year-old son Henry was crowned King of England in Gloucester Abbey, though much of England lay under the usurper Prince Louis.
+King John’s nine-year-old son Henry was crowned King of England in Gloucester Abbey, though much of England lay under the usurper prince Louis.
 The papal legate Guala Bicchieri declared the struggle against Louis and the Barons a holy war, and the loyalists led by William Marshal rallied around the new king.
 Earl Ranulf of Chester left the Regency to Marshall.
 Marshall and Guala issued a Charter of Liberties, based on the Runnymede Charter, in the King’s name on 12 November 1216 as a Royal concession, in an attempt to undermine the rebels.
-The Charter differed from that of 1215 in only having 42 as compared to 61 clauses; most notably the infamous article 61 of the Runnymede Charter was removed.
+The Charter differed from that of 1215 in having only 42 as compared to 61 clauses; most notably the infamous article 61 of the Runnymede Charter was removed.
 The Charter was also issued separately for Ireland.
 Subsequent charters based on Magna Carta were issued in 1217, 1225, 1237, and 1297.

 Edward I of England reissued the Charter of 1225 in 1297 in return for a new tax.
 Constitutionally, the Magna Carta of Edward I is the most important because it remains in Statute today (albeit with most articles now repealed).